sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-735	Asteroid Collision    		43.0%	Medium
+given a list of numbers, negative means going left, positive goes right. two meet, the less heavier will explode, same size both will explode. using stack. (abs)
+->>

+<<-739	Daily Temperatures    		64.1%	Medium
+given a list of temperature each day, return number of days to wait for a warmer day stack find next greater element
+->>

 <<-856	Score of Parentheses    		61.8%	Medium
 () score=1, AB score=A+B (A) score=2*A.